patternfly/patternfly-react/packages/react-core/src/demos/SearchInput.md

     }
   }, [isAdvancedSearchOpen]);

+  // If a menu is open and has browser focus, then the escape key closes them and puts the browser focus onto their
+  // respective toggle.
+The 'date within' menu also needs to close when the 'tab' key is hit.
+However, hitting tab while
+  // focus is in the advanced search form should move the focus to the next form input, not close the advanced search
+  // menu.
   const handleMenuKeys = event => {
     if (isDateWithinOpen && dateWithinMenuRef.current && dateWithinMenuRef.current.contains(event.target)) {
       if (event.key === 'Escape' || event.key === 'Tab') {